5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 └∊─────────────────────────────┘
 ~~~

-This is about version 16.0.
-I dare to say that this is going to change corrected) in a future version of Dyalog.
+This is so in version 16.0, but might change in a future version of Dyalog.

-## Misc
+## Miscellaneous

 ### Tests

-Given that complex regular expressions are hard to read and maintain you should document intensively.
-The best way to document them is to write exhaustive test cases.
+Complex regular expressions are hard to read and maintain.
+Document them intensively, with exhaustive test cases.

 ### Performance

-Don't expect regular expressions to be faster than a tailored APL solution; instead expect them to be slightly slower.
+Don't expect regular expressions to be faster than a tailored APL solution; expect them to be slightly slower.

-However, many regular expressions like finding a simple string in another simple string or uppercasing or lowercasing characters are converted by the interpreter into a native (read: faster) APL expression (`⍷` and `⌶ 819` respectively).
+However, many regular expressions, like finding a simple string in another simple string or uppercasing or lowercasing characters are converted by the interpreter into a native (faster) APL expression (`⍷` and `⌶ 819` respectively).

 ### Helpful stuff

 RegexBuddy
-: A software that helps interpreting (or building) regular expressions.
+: Software that helps interpret or build  regular expressions

 <http://www.regular-expressions.info/tutorial.html>
-: This is a web site that really goes into the details.
-It's from the author of RegExBuddy.
+: A web site that explores the details.
+From the author of RegExBuddy.

 : The web site also comes with detailed book reviews: <http://www.regular-expressions.info/hipowls.html>

-*[HTML]: Hyper Text Mark-up language
-*[DYALOG]: File with the extension 'dyalog' holding APL code
-*[TXT]: File with the extension 'txt' containing text
-*[INI]: File with the extension 'ini' containing configuration data
-*[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to put together an APL application
-*[EXE]: Executable file with the extension 'exe'
+## Common abbreviations

-*[BAT]: Executeabe file that contains batch commands
+*[BAT]: Executable file that contains batch commands
+*[CHM]: Executable file with the extension `.chm` that contains Windows Help (Compiled Help)
 *[CSS]: File that contains layout definitions (Cascading Style Sheet)
-*[MD]: File with the extension 'md' that contains markdown
-*[CHM]: Executable file with the extension 'chm' that contains Windows Help(Compiled Help)
 *[DWS]: Dyalog workspace
-*[WS]: Short for Workspaces
+*[DYALOG]: File with the extension `.dyalog` holding APL code
+*[DYAPP]: File with the extension `.dyapp` that contains `Load` and `Run` commands in order to put together an APL application
+*[EXE]: Executable file with the extension `.exe`
+*[HTM]: File in HTML format
+*[HTML]: HyperText Mark-up language
+*[INI]: File with the extension `.ini` containing configuration data
+*[MD]: File with the extension `.md` that contains markdown
 *[PF-key]: Programmable function key
+*[TXT]: File with the extension `.txt` containing text
+*[WS]: Workspaces